 It’s a cliché but breathing deeply when you start feeling anxious really works.
 When you panic, less oxygen gets to your brain which then causes a vicious cycle, making you panic more, and can sometimes lead to a panic attack.
 Breathe deeply, often.
 Watch deep breathing tutorials online before the big day to help prepare you.

 Be sure to take some time for yourself to relax especially if you usually suffer with an anxiety disorder.
 Natural Remedies, drops, balms and tablets are also a herbal way to calm any pre-wedding nerves.
 A few drops of a Rescue Remedy under the tongue or a little balm massaged into the temples and wrists can be enough to help you feel like you’re in control of any situation.

 Try a Tipple

-If you do go down the alcohol route, make sure you give yourself a limit.
+Bottoms up!
+If you do go down the alcohol route, make sure to give yourself a limit.
 No bride likes to suffer a hangover halfway through the wedding breakfast.
-Try just a quick shot of brandy or port to settle the nerves.
-It may be best to avoid the bubbles until you’ve said your vows.
+Also drinking too much can trigger your anxiety disorder on your wedding day.